daryllxd/lifelong-learning/self-improvement/quora-22-year-old.md

 #### Andreas Blixt, developer at Spotify

 Is there someone you really enjoy spending time with?
 Spend more time with them.
 No?
 There's a lot of amazing people out there.
 Don't worry so much about how you meet them, just put yourself out there.
 Don't like going to bars?
 Well, there's dancing lessons.
 Amateur photography groups.
 Painting lessons.
 Yoga.
 Martial arts.
-The Internet is also a great place for finding likeminded people.
+The Internet is also a great place for finding like-minded people.

 It's not about how you spend your time, it's about how much time you feel you've had.